roddyezell/Simple-DRF/README.md

             serializer.save()
         return Response(serializer.data)

 Update api/urls.py to include path('add/', views.addItem)

 Going to http://127.0.0.1:8000/add/ will display the UI to submit a POST request.
+Test by posting a JSON object:

+    {
+        "name" : "Item created from POST request"
+    }

-Try it (remember that “name” was defined as a character field in the Item model)
+Remember that “name” was defined as our character field in the Item model.